 Place emphasis on the real meaning

-Consider the religious/spiritual importance of the season and intentionally participate in activities that reinforce the original intent of the holy-day (holiday) like going to church, lighting an advent wreath at home every week, or visiting a live nativity scene.
+Last but not least, consider the religious/spiritual importance of the season.
+With all of the hype around Santa, elves, and reindeer, it is easy to forget to focus on the original reason for the season.
+As a Christian, my husband and I want to pass on our family beliefs and values and not just focus on the man in the red suit.
+If you also hold this value, you can intentionally participate in activities that reinforce the original intent of the holy-day (holiday) like going to church, lighting an advent wreath at home every week, or visiting a live nativity scene.

 If you decide to stay with the traditional gift giving you should set a Christmas budget.
 Determine how much you will spend on each kid.
 For some Christmas budgeting tips- check out this site: https://www.laurengreutman.com/why-my-kids-get-only-3-gifts-during-christmas/